 What is your company about?

-It’s always good to hear a bit about the client company and its whereabouts.
+It’s always good to hear a bit about the client’s company and its whereabouts.
 It helps to put things into perspective when trying to provide the approach that will make a difference.
-At Inchoo, we like to hear as many details about client company as possible, such as company history, industry, type of products/services, type of audience, geographic reach, plans, leading competitors, etc.
+At Inchoo, we like to hear as many details about the client companies as possible, such as company history, industry, type of products/services, type of audience, geographic reach, plans, leading competitors, etc.